harvard-edtech/create-lti-launch-artillery/README.md

 5. Run `open .`
 6. Drag/drop the `launchData.json` file into the folder that popped up

+### Verifying Your Setup:

+1. Open Terminal
+2. Use `cd` to get _inside of_ the `lti-launch-artillery` folder, wherever you put it
+3. Run `npm test`
+4. For the range, enter `1-1` so you're trying with just one user
+5. If an authorization screen pops up, follow instructions to allow Terminal to control your computer

 ### Running Tests

 1. Open Terminal